Our grading system explained

 Croatia is attracting more and more tourists looking for new adventures all year round.
 Sandwiched between the Balkan nations and central Europe, Croatia benefits from a stunning coastline sprinkled with islands and cities bursting at the seams with history and culture.

-Many travellers visit to immerse themselves in the historical wonders of Split and the UNESCO World Heritage Site of Dubrovnik.
-Whether it’s your first or fiftieth time visiting, the city of Dubrovnik, ‘The Pearl of the Adriatic’, is a truly inspiring and special place to find yourself wandering around.
-Despite the damage to the city as a result of the Balkan war in 1991, following the break-up of Yugoslavia, this coastal city has transformed itself into an increasingly popular tourist destination visited all year round.
-Boasting a kaleidoscope of cultural and historical treasures, some of which are encompassed within its walled city whilst others are dotted along the Dalmatian coast.
+Many travellers visit to immerse themselves in the historical attractions of Split and the UNESCO World Heritage Site of Dubrovnik.
+Whether it’s your first or fiftieth time visiting Dubrovnik, ‘The Pearl of the Adriatic’, it is a truly inspiring and special place to find yourself wandering around.
+Despite the damage to the city as a result of the Balkan war in 1991, following the break-up of Yugoslavia, this coastal city has transformed itself into an increasingly popular year-round tourist destination.
+Dubrovnik has many cultural and historical treasures, some of which are encompassed within its walled city whilst others are dotted along the Dalmatian coast.
 There are plenty of things to keep you busy including walking around the city walls and visiting the fascinating Old Town within.

-Croatia’s second biggest city, Split, is an interesting contrast of traditional architecture combined with a modern way living.
-The streets are laced with colour and a vibrant atmosphere, set among the cities historical walls.
+Croatia’s second biggest city, Split, is an interesting contrast of traditional architecture combined with a modern way of living.
+The streets are laced with colour and a have a vibrant atmosphere, set amidst the city’s historical walls.
 A stay in Spilt is a great way to experience the Dalmatian culture first hand.